- 1 How to Work With Environment Variable in UFT?

 Use of .INI file in UFT

-Because of the increased XML usage in all technologies from 8x, UFT is given a facility to store user defined external environment variables in XML files.
+Because of the increased XML usage in all technologies from 8x, UFT has given a facility to store user-defined external environment variables in XML files.
 UFT is having backward compatibility so that it will support .INI files in latest versions of UFT.